-Benign paroxysmal positional vertigo (BPPV) is the most common cause of episodic vertigo.
-It occurs when some small, but heavy particles called otoconia come loose and settle in one of the semi-circular canals.
+Benign paroxysmal positional vertigo (BPPV) is the most common type of episodic or peripheral vertigo.
+It occurs when some small, but heavy particles called otoconia come loose and settle in one of the semi-circular canals in your inner ear.

 When you change position (tilting your head back, rolling over in bed or lying down), the debris moves through the canal causing a temporary fluid imbalance (much like the wake from a speeding boat).